 Clients will probably include individuals, couples and even corporate clients.

 To this end, the first thing that you will need to do if you want to become a life coach is to find out more about any set standards for professional life coaching ethics, training and practices from the companies we have provided below.

-Generally speaking, you will need to attend an accredited professional school and follow a set training schedule in order to receive life coaching accreditation.
+Generally speaking, you need to attend an accredited professional school and follow a set training schedule in order to receive life coaching accreditation.
 Don’t be tempted to lie about training, certifications and qualifications – if you do this you are deceiving your patients and you could also be breaking the law.

 Naturally you will need to budget for any training that you may require to become a life coach, but once you have completed the relevant training, you will be in a good position to start looking for business.